HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Experiments

-\textbf{\benchmarkname serves as a new indicator of an image-text alignment capability.} Table~\ref{tab:compare_other_dataset} compares \benchmarkname with existing hallucination-detection and VL-compositionality datasets.
-Although Gemma-3 slightly outperforms Llama-4 on Winoground, FOIL, and HAT, it underperforms by a large margin on many of the \benchmarkname tasks.
-This suggests that strong performance on short and simple sentences does not translate to the longer and more diverse sentences in \benchmarkname.
-Conversely, Llama-4, which performs well on \benchmarkname, consistently shows strong results on these prior benchmarks, indicating that \benchmarkname better captures the broader alignment capabilities required across datasets.
-While detectors perform well on FOIL—indicating these hallucinations are easy for current SOTA VLMs—they perform poorly on Winoground and HAT, showing that even top models struggle with complex object compositions.
+\nbf{\benchmarkname can serve as a new indicator of an image-text alignment capability.} Table~\ref{tab:compare_other_dataset} compares \benchmarkname with existing benchmarks for hallucination detection and vision–language compositionality.
+Strong performance on prior benchmarks does not necessarily translate to strong performance on \benchmarkname.
+For example, although Gemma-3 achieves strong results on Winoground, FOIL, and HAT, its performance drops substantially on \benchmarkname, suggesting that success on short and relatively simple sentences does not generalize to the longer and more diverse captions in \benchmarkname.
+In contrast, Llama-4 performs well on \benchmarkname while also achieving strong results on existing benchmarks, yet the performance drops on Winoground and HAT, which involve complex object compositions.
+Overall, these results suggest that evaluation on both \benchmarkname and existing benchmarks is necessary to develop robust hallucination detectors.

-\textbf{Detectors struggle to detect their own hallucinations.} Table~\ref{tab:auc_compare} shows that Llama-4 (109B) and GPT-4o perform poorly on their own outputs (highlighted by underline).
-This finding aligns with prior work reporting LLM evaluators favor their own outputs~\citep{panickssery2024llm}.
-We annotate captions generated by Qwen-2.5 (32B) and Gemma-3 (27B) to enable more extensive self- and cross-evaluations.
-Figure~\ref{fig:self_pref_score} (left) confirms much lower AUROC on self-generated captions (diagonal elements).
-Figure~\ref{fig:self_pref_score} (right) shows that GPT-4o scores its own \textit{incorrect} sentences higher than those of Llama-4, and the gap between incorrect and correct scores is small in its own output, which is causing the performance degradation.\looseness=-1
+\nbf{VLM-based image-sentence filtering can reduce hallucinated image-sentence pairs.} We evaluate the effectiveness of using VLMs to clean image-sentence paired datasets.
+Figure~\ref{fig:noise_reduction_performance} measures the ability to remove unaligned image-sentence pairs when Llama-4 (109B) is used as a detector.
+Given the alignment scores, we select the top 20\% of sentences and measure their precision.
+The noise rate substantially decreases across all caption sources.
+The improvement is particularly pronounced for weaker captioners such as ShareGPT, while the noise rate for the performance Captioner, GPT-4o, is also reduced to 5.0\%.
+Llama-4's AUROC on GPT-4o is only 67.8, yet picking the confident examples can effectively reduce the noise rate.
+In the appendix, we present additional experiments on filtering when learning from VLM-generated captions and confirm its effectiveness.